moonpyk/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 [introspection_signed_response_key_id](#introspection_signed_response_key_id) is defined.
 {{< /callout >}}

-The algorithm used to sign the Introspection response.
-By default it is set to `none` which results in the response not being signed and the encoding being JSON.
+The algorithm used to sign the Introspection responses.

-If configured to any other value the response is a JWT in the `application/token-introspection+jwt` format.
+If configured to any value other than `none` the response is a JWT in the `application/token-introspection+jwt` format.

-See the response object section of the [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
+To be considered valid with exclusion of the value `none`:

-The algorithm chosen must have a key configured in the issuer [jwks] section to be considered valid.
+1. The chosen value must have a JSON Web Key configured in the [jwks] section with the same `alg` as the value and the use `sig`.

+See the response object section of the
+[integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information.
+The supported values come from the algorithm column with a use of `sig`.

 ### introspection_signed_response_key_id